tmellan/vanEckSequenceJulia/README.md

 # vanEckSequenceJulia
-First 10 million van Eck sequence numbers
+First 10 million van Eck sequence numbers in a Julia